 Property values rise over time

-Capital growth simply refers to the increase in the value of your rental property over time.
+Capital growth, sometimes known as 'capital appreciation' simply refers to the increase in the value of your rental property over time.
 As a guide, if you invested in an apartment costing, say, $500,000 two years ago, and sold it for $550,000 today, the property would have notched up capital growth of $50,000.

 The reason this type of growth is so valuable to investors is twofold.
 Firstly, it is money you have earned without lifting a finger – and that's always appealing.